 Myth 2: Kids with ADHD can never pay attention

 Fact: Children with ADHD are often able to concentrate on activities they enjoy.
 But no matter how hard they try, they have trouble maintaining focus when the task at hand is boring or repetitive.
-Parents may observe their child spending large amounts of time focusing on building with Legos, while being read to or some other activity and wrongly assume that they don’t have attention issues.
+Parents may observe their child spending large amounts of time focusing on building with Legos, playing creatively, playing video games, or while being read to and wrongly assume that they don’t have attention issues.

-Myth 3: Kids with ADHD could behave better if they wanted to
+Myth 3: Kids with ADHD could pay attention if they wanted to

-Fact: Children with ADHD may do their best to be good, but still be unable to sit still, stay quiet, or pay attention.
+Fact: Children with ADHD may do their best to please their teachers and even strongly desire to do so, but still be unable to sit still, stay quiet, or pay attention.
 They may appear disobedient, but they are not acting out on purpose.
-I’ll never forget hearing Jonathan Mooney speak at an IDA conference about his torturous experience with ADHD in the classroom.
+I’ll never forget hearing Jonathan Mooney speak at an International Dyslexia Association conference about his torturous experience with ADHD in the classroom.
 “When did sitting still become a moral issue?”
-This is difficult to accept if you have not personally experienced ADHD.
+Myths about ADHD hurt kids.
+This myth is difficult to accept if you have not personally experienced ADHD.

 Myth 4: Kids will grow out of ADHD